 Screen Two:

 The Second Screen consists of the Add Course Number Text Field (Third Major Component), Add Instructor Text Field (Fourth Major Component), Add Semester Text Field (Fifth Major Component), Added Courses Text Field (Sixth Major Component), Search/Generate Report Button (Seventh Major Component), Select All (Eighth Major Component), and Remove All (Ninth Major Component).
 After the key is authenticated and moved onto the second screen, the user will then be presented with a slew on text fields, the first of which being the Add Course Number Text Field.
 This section is limited to a list of courses, related only to the user, returned from Canvas.
 The user will be presented a list of classes from a drop-down menu that can be chosen from or can enter their own course numbers, if previously known from the user.
 Each class that is selected will then be saved and added into the “Added Courses” text field.
-Another option for the User is to enter their desired instructors that would also be included in the report.
-This function is typically to be used by department heads and above and can be left empty if the user is generating a report for themselves.
+Another option to refine a user’s generated results is the “Add Instructor Text Field”.
+This field will be used to display a dropdown of all available instructors in relation to the currently selected courses.
+In the case of a department head, the dropdown of all professors within that department will be available for the user to select.
+However, if the user is any other professor or NCC faculty, the only available instructor will be themselves, making the field frayed out and unmodifiable.
 To refine the user’s generated results, an Add Semester text field has been added.
-This section will allow the user to enter any semester that would like to be generated with the report.
+This section will display a drop down of all available semesters, and once one of the semesters has been selected, all corresponding class within that semester will automatically be added to the Added Courses Text Field.
+In addition, if a semester is unselected from the dropdown, all classes corresponding to that semester will be removed from the Added Courses Text Field.
 After all desired information is inputted into the system, the user can then generate their report/reports through the Search/Generate Report Button.
 This button works by taking all the inputted information from the user and sending it to Canvas.
-Once sent, all of the desired information will then be returned, and a report will then be formatted and generated.
+Once sent, all the desired information will then be returned, and a report will then be formatted and generated.
 The second screen will stay up with all the previously selected options, to allow the user to continue creating reports.
 If wanted, the user can use the “Remove All” button to delete all previously selected options to essentially restart the second screen.
 Furthermore, the user can also use the “Select All” button to select every available course allowed to be accessed by that user.

 Policies and Tactics